-MIT’s intervention has caused these documents to be released at a much slower rate.
-An unacceptable rate.
+Bottom Line: MIT’s intervention has caused these documents to be released at a much slower rate, so they could redact information about their involvement with the government against Aaron.

 Here is a complete transcription of last year’s presentation by Kevin Poulsen on this topic.
 (Let’s band together to put pressure on the U.S. Government to release these files now. :-)